LuciferAsh98/AI-ML-Learning-Path/4. ML Model - House Price Data with SKLearn/README.md

 ### 13. Ridge Regression
 Applying ridge regression to address/overcome overfitting - in which a regularization term is applied to linear regression .
 Cross-validation of model performance ensures that such performance is replicable.

+Combining the Ridge regression with the linear model did a great job in its performance.
+The R^2 score came up to be about 0.773, which means the present model explains about 77.3% of the variation in the target variable.
+The cross-validated R^2 scores are not very varied, with the average being about 0.744.
+This means that the model generalizes well.